dgraph-io/dgraph-docs/content/dgraph_overview.md

 +++
-title = "Dgraph Database Overview" description = "Dgraph is a horizontally scalable and distributed GraphQL database that you can run on-prem, in your cloud infrastructure, or fully-managed.
+title = "Dgraph Database Overview" description = "Introduction to Dgraph Database.
+Dgraph is a horizontally scalable and distributed GraphQL database that you can run on-premises, in your cloud infrastructure, or fully-managed (hosted).
 Learn Dgraph and GraphQL terms from our glossary."
 [menu.main]
     name = "Dgraph Overview"
     identifier = "overview"